Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Estimation strategies for count-valued ERGMs

 While the derivation is identical to the binary case (as can be appreciated by noting that Eq.~\ref{eq:condprob} would reduce to the usual logistic form if $\ell$ were restricted to be $\le 1$), we note the computationally important difference that the conditional edge probability itself now has a non-trivial normalizing factor.
 In the general case, this has no analytical solution, and since it involves an infinite sum it cannot be explicitly evaluated otherwise.
 Although this does not impact e.g. the acceptance calculations for typical Markov Chain Monte Carlo (MCMC) algorithms (since the conditional odds of one graph versus another does not depend upon either normalizing factor), it does affect computation for the MPLE (which does depend on the conditional edge probability).
 Here, we formulate a finite sum approximation to Eq.\ref{eq:condprob} for MPLE, as described below.

-\section{Estimation Strategies for Count-Valued ERGMs}
+\section{Estimation strategies for count-valued ERGMs}

 While many approaches to parameter estimation are possible, we focus here on approximations to the maximum likelihood estimator (MLE).
 Here, we briefly review the strategies employed, including special considerations for the count-data case.
+We note that some alternative schemes explored in the binary case (e.g., variational methods \citep{mele2017structural,tan2020bayesian,wainwright2008graphical}) may be adapted to the count data problem, but for purposes of this paper we limit our study to approaches that have been established as broadly useful, and (with the exception of MPLE, which we extend) for which count-valued implementations currently exist.